PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-03-06-Frameworks.md

 What would you need to change in the rest of the system to make it work?
 Really, nothing.
 The UX is completely divorced, decoupled if you like, from the mechanics of fetching the data.
 You still need a list of cites, and you still need to update the Model with the selected city and trigger the action.
 And you still need to respond to the changes in the Model that hold the weather information.

 Now, let's look at it the other way around.
 What if we now have a "Weather Setting" system, instead of a "Weather Fetching" system.
 Pick a city, set the temperature and click a button.
 Now our system of weather controlling satellites changes the temperature in Paris.
+In this case, we'll need to change the GUI so that the temperature is an input, not an output.
+The Interactor can be changed with a new Interactor that has an interface to our satellite network that controls the weather.
+The Model does not need to change, nor does the Controller.
+The change to the GUI is minimal, and isn't particularly tied to the functionality contained in the Interactor.